serhiitereshchenko/ImageRecognitionSdk/README.md

 awsSecretKey="hSx05RgbKzPt/7qsoTjtXppJ/7VbEkGrEi3OgkIQ"
 ```

-As `gradle.properties` are not included in this project please add `android.useAndroidX=true` to your file to support androidX dependencies.
+As `gradle.properties` is not included in this project please add `android.useAndroidX=true` to your file to support `androidX` dependencies.

 No other additional steps are required to build the project.
 Just open it in your favourite IDE and run.